JalexSocial/rizzy.docs/content/docs/htmx/swaps.md

 ```

 In this structure:
-- The `div` with the ID `alert-container` is the container targeted by `RzSwappable` for content swapping.
+- The `div` with the ID `alert-container` is the container targeted by `HtmxSwappable` for content swapping.
-- Inside this container, there's a `div` with the class `.alert-message`, which is the specific target for the content defined within the `RzSwappable` component, based on the `Selector` property.
+- Inside this container, there's a `div` with the class `.alert-message`, which is the specific target for the content defined within the `HtmxSwappable` component, based on the `Selector` property.

 ### Role of `.alert-message`

 The `.alert-message` CSS selector plays a crucial role in precisely targeting where within the `alert-container` the new content should be inserted or replaced.
 When the swap occurs:
-- If the `SwapStyle` is set to `SwapStyle.InnerHTML`, the inner HTML of the `.alert-message` element is replaced with the new content defined within the `RzSwappable` component.
+- If the `SwapStyle` is set to `SwapStyle.InnerHTML`, the inner HTML of the `.alert-message` element is replaced with the new content defined within the `HtmxSwappable` component.
 - The presence of the `.alert-message` selector allows for more granular control over which part of the `alert-container` gets updated, enabling scenarios where you might want to update only a specific message within a larger container without affecting other content.

 ### After the Swap